robenkleene/audio-references/max/max-parameters.md

 ## Troubleshooting

-Max stores a lot of state about child `bpatcher` parameters that it's unclear how to refresh (e.g., in GUI menus like the `live.banks` UI that opens when you double-click the object, it references old parameter names in child `bpatcher` that have already been updated).
+Max stores a lot of state about child `bpatcher` parameters that it's unclear how to refresh (e.g., in GUI menus like choosing `View > Parameters` or the `live.banks` UI that opens when you double-click the object, it references old parameter names in child `bpatcher` that have already been updated).

 To force these parameters to refresh, open the `.maxpat` file that contains the `bpatcher` and cut the entire contents (`⌘A` `⌘X`), save, then undo (`⌘Z`) to get the contents back.